Days

 Exchange rates (indicative only):

-Local Currency (Birr) Limits:
+Local Currency (Birr) Limits (To be confirmed):

 Foreign Currency Restrictions